OpenMDAO/OpenMDAO/README.md

 **OpenMDAO 3.x.y** represents the current version and is no longer considered **[BETA][15]**.
 It requires Python 3.6 or later and is maintained [here][4].
-To install the latest release, run `pip install --update openmdao`.
+To install the latest release, run `pip install --upgrade openmdao`.

 **OpenMDAO 2.10.x** is the last version to support Python2.x and will only receive critical bug fixes going forward.